EesunMoon/Advanced_Spoken_Language_Processing/README.md

   - Pitch: Increased by 1.5x and shifted +30 Hz.
   - Speaking Rate: Increased by 1.1x (duration scaled to 0.91).

-The manipulated speech file is saved as `bonus.wav`.
+The manipulated speech file is saved as `bonus.wav` and `bonus.Manipulation`.

 ## **Additional Notes**